March 11, 2019 - Cutting of the first piece of steel of the new Genoa Bridge

 The viaduct on the Polcevera River is an essential junction connecting with France, the port and, generally, with nearby areas.
 It is a fundamental element that will allow Genoa to take back its role of great port and trade city.

-The new structure will play an important role in helping Genoa return to being an important shipping and commercial hub.
-The bridge will have a continuous steel deck 1,100 metres in length with 20 spans.
-It will have 19 elliptical piers made of reinforced concrete, the majority of which positioned 50 metres from each other.
-Two of the piers will be 100 metres from each other because of their location on the river and the railway.
-The design takes into account the fact that the bridge crosses a densely populated area.
+The new bridge will have a continuous steel deck just over 1.1 km, with 19 spans.
+It will have 18 elliptical piers made of reinforced concrete, the majority of which positioned 50 metres from each other.
+Two of the piers will be positioned 100 metres from each other: the Polcevera river one, and the two adjoining ones.
+The design allows the optimization of structures and foundations, limiting their dimension in a densely populated and urbanized area.

 The reconstruction of the bridge will represent the rebirth of a great city like Genoa and signal a new phase of development for the country.
 It will show that even in Italy it is possible do infrastructure relatively quickly: from identifying the need for a public work through to its execution.
 The project represents an example of collaboration between two large companies that complement each other and puts to the service of the city their unique expertise.